kobiso/CBAM-tensorflow-slim/README.md

 # CBAM-TensorFlow-Slim
 This is a Tensorflow implementation of ["CBAM: Convolutional Block Attention Module"](https://arxiv.org/pdf/1807.06521) aiming to be compatible on the [TensorFlow-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim).
-(This repo includes the implementation of ["SENet-tensorflow-slim"](https://github.com/kobiso/SENet-tensorflow-slim).)
+This repository includes the implementation of ["SENet-tensorflow-slim"](https://github.com/kobiso/SENet-tensorflow-slim).

-If you want to use simpler implementation, check the repository [CBAM-TensorFlow]() which includes simple tensorflow implementation of ResNext, Inception-ResNet-V2, and Inception-v4 on Cifar10 dataset.
+If you want to use simpler implementation, check the repository **"[CBAM-TensorFlow](https://github.com/kobiso/CBAM-tensorflow)"** which includes simple tensorflow implementation of [*ResNext*](https://arxiv.org/abs/1611.05431), [*Inception-V4*, and *Inception-ResNet-V2*](https://arxiv.org/abs/1602.07261) on Cifar10 dataset.

 ## CBAM: Convolutional Block Attention Module
 **CBAM** proposes an architectural unit called *"Convolutional Block Attention Module" (CBAM)* block to improve representation power by using attention mechanism: focusing on important features and supressing unnecessary ones.